AvaloniaUI/avalonia-docs/docs/reference/controls/buttons/repeatbutton.md

 # Repeat Button

-The repeat button is a control that has the added feature of regularly generating click events while the button is being pressed down.
+The `RepeatButton` is a control that has the added feature of regularly generating click events while the button is being pressed down.

 ## Useful Properties